Transport to Flinders Island

 With its deserted beaches, striking rock formations and abundant wildlife, Flinders Island is a hidden gem off the northeast coast of Tasmania.
 It is the largest island in the Furneaux Group and home to around 900 people, many of whom are farmers, fishers and makers whose lives are intricately linked with the land and sea.

-In the small town of Ermita is the Furneaux Museum where you can discover the island’s First Nations history in the Mutton Bird Processing Hut and learn about the countless shipwrecks that dot the archipelago.
-Flinders Island’s main settlement, Whitemark, lies at the mouth of Pats River while the town of Lady Barron welcomes ferries from Tasmania in the island’s south.
+In the small town of Ermita is the Furneaux Museum, where you can discover the island’s First Nations history in the Mutton Bird Processing Hut and learn about the countless shipwrecks that dot the archipelago.
+Flinders Island’s main settlement, Whitemark, lies at the mouth of Pats River, while the town of Lady Barron welcomes ferries from Tasmania in the island’s south.

 A highlight of visiting Flinders Island is exploring Strezlecki National Park, which encompasses pink-hued granite peaks, coastal heaths and blindingly white beaches.
 It’s home to the highest peak on Flinders Island, Mount Strzelecki, with the hike to the top offering 360-degree views across Bass Strait.
 Aside from trekking, you can explore the island by mountain bike, cast a fishing line to see what’s biting or venture beneath the water’s surface on a scuba diving tour.